richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 - On the "Create a new project" popup, search for and select "Integration Services Project" then click "Next"
 - Name your project (for example, SSISDemoPipeline), confirm location, and click "Create"

-The "Package.dtsx" package should be opened by default
+In the Data Flow Designer, "Package.dtsx" package should be opened by default
 - Drag a "Data Flow Task" onto the "Control Flow" canvas from the "SSIS Toolbox"

-4. Build the data flow
 - Double-click the Data Flow Task to switch to the Data Flow designer

-   - Add a source component
-     - Drag an OLE DB Source onto the canvas
+Drag "OLE DB Source" from "SSIS Toolbox" >> "Other Sources" onto the canvas
+- Double-click to open the "OLE DB Source Editor"
+- Click "New" to create an "OLE DB Connection Manager" pointed at "SSISDemoDB" on "localhost"

+-
-     - Create or select a connection manager pointing to SSISDemoDB
+- - Create or select a connection manager pointing to SSISDemoDB
 - Choose dbo.DemoProducts as the source table
 - (Optional) Add a transformation component (for example, Derived Column)
 - Add a destination component
 - Drag a Flat File Destination (or another OLE DB Destination) onto the canvas
 - Configure the connection manager and map the source columns to the destination columns

 5. Test the package
    - Run the package locally within Visual Studio to confirm data flows from the DemoProducts table to your chosen destination